royboy789/angular-react-wordpress-theme/README.md

 # AngularJS & ReactJS WordPress Theme
-A WordPress theme built with AngularJS as the controller and ReactJS as the view layer.
+http://roysivan.com/react-angularjs-wordpress-theme - A WordPress theme built with AngularJS as the controller and ReactJS as the view layer.
-Powered by WP-API - [DEMO] (http://roysivan.com/react-angularjs-wordpress-theme)
+Powered by WP-API

 # Install
 Make sure you have WordPress already running, along withe the JSON REST API (WP-API) plugin installed and activated